-"You-you, Miss Bessie!"
-She started, as she looked up, and saw Bessie Burrett standing so near her.
+Bessie Barrett standing so near her.
 She was a slim, brown-haired little thing, of about seventeen.
-She was clad in an illmade gown of coarse maroon cushmere. sorrowful.
+She was clad in an illmade gown of coarse maroon cashmere.
+Her eyes were large, gray, just now very sorrowful.
 Her lashes and brows were quite black.
-The delicate features had a pinched look, and the pretty lips were turn. paler than should be the lips of one so All forenoon it rained.
-Toward evengirl's arm.
+The delicate features had a pinched look, and the pretty lips were paier than should be the lips of one so weeping.
+"Now, Miss Bessie, dear, you mustn't cry that way; you really mustn't.
+I loved your mother before you, and I love

+"Oh, don't-don't mind, dear!" said Mrs. Dotty, soothingly, putting a hand that looked like wrinkled ivory on the girl's arm.
 "He is just a cross, soured, lonely old man."
 "I do mind!"
 Bessie passionately cried.
 "Oh, I do!
 I sha'n't stay here!
 I sha'n't be an expense to him any longer.
 I will go away somewhere!"
-She broke down in a fit of bitter
+She broke down in a fit of bitter weening.